|

 Back then in the late 1990s there wasn't much around in the way of bush foods regarding availability to the general public, but a bit of research had been done on a few species.
 Of the 'top ten bush foods' I saw that the Tasmanian Mountain Pepper was one of them.

 It has been a long journey to establish the plantation.
 Unlike bush foods of mainland Australia, not much information was available and very little research had been done regarding Tasmanian bush foods.
-We have learned much along the way.
+I have learned much along the way.